nuriavalsells/MDEF/docs/term1/The Machine Paradox2.md

 _28/10/2023 10:59_ - After presenting the final project the day before

-Certainly, here's the corrected version with the necessary spelling and grammar fixes:

 Yesterday, we presented our unuseful machine, The Fuck Duck Machine.
 Today, after a restful night and some time to reflect, I've gathered a few insights from the past few weeks.